 We offer healthcare at our onsite VOH health clinic.
 We have a doctor, nurse, and administrator employed at our clinic, and they care for the children from our school, children’s homes, Save A Life Centre, and therapy program.
-Our clinic offers basic health care services along with regular health check-ups for the children.
+Our clinic offers basic health care services and regular health check-ups for the children.
 We are also a distribution centre for antiretrovirals for our community.
-For more significant health care needs, we refer patients to our local government hospital and oversee the child’s care from there.
+We refer patients to our local government hospital for more significant healthcare needs and oversee the child’s care.
 We also run an occupational therapy program for children with disabilities or developmental delays.

 We provide every child in our school with two nutritious meals per day.
 We also provide nutrition to malnourished children in our community through our Save A Life Center.
 From birth to age two, malnourished children are brought in by their guardians and receive food, hygiene supplies, blankets, and clothing.
 The toddlers come to our clinic each week and are given food for the week, and we assess their development progress.
 During the weekly visit, the caregivers also receive training related to their child’s health and development.